artsycoder533/client-portal/README.md

     ```

-- Problem: How do you add a displayName to a user in Firebase?
+- Problem: How do you add/update a displayName to a user in Firebase?
  - Solution:
     - I made a seperate function called updateUsername that utilized the updateProfile function from Firebase.
 At first I tried to combine this functionality inside the try/catch block inside of the registerUser function but I figured out that I kept getting an error, becasue if the user tried to register with an already registered email I was then trying to update the profile of a user that didnt exist.
 To remedy this I added another try catch block inside of the updateUsername function so that I was only updating the profile of an existing user.